Is the AI Bubble About to Pop? Insights on the AI Bubble Prediction for 2026

 Why the “AI bubble” now?

-Sky News frames the risk clearly: today’s equity leadership is unusually concentrated, and a big slice of near-term growth narratives is tied to one dominant approach (LLMs) and an enormous infrastructure buildout.
-It points to concerns that profits have not yet matched the scale of spending, and raises the possibility that if confidence breaks, the “blast radius” could extend beyond a few VCs.
+Sky News frames the risk clearly: today's equity leadership is unusually concentrated, especially in Silicon Valley, and a big slice of near-term growth narratives is tied to one dominant approach (LLMs) and an enormous infrastructure buildout.
+It points to concerns that profits have not yet matched the scale of spending, and raises the possibility that if confidence breaks, the 'blast radius' could extend beyond a few VCs.
 (Sky News)

-That framing isn’t irrational.
-When markets are dominated by a narrow theme, investors naturally ask: Are we overpaying for future earnings that may arrive later than expected?
+That framing isn't irrational.
+When markets are dominated by a narrow theme, investors naturally ask: Are we overpaying for future earnings and future profits that may arrive later than expected?
 Sky also highlights the “scaling question”—the idea that more compute keeps improving benchmarks, but real-world reliability still has gaps.
 (Sky News)

 So yes: the sceptics have a case that expectations can outrun reality in the short run.